 Conservation Practices We Install

-Conservation work involves shaping land to control water flow, reduce erosion, and protect soil productivity.
-The practices we install are designed to last and perform according to engineering standards.
-This requires precise grading, careful placement, and construction that follows NRCS guidelines.
+Conservation work involves reshaping land to control water flow, reduce erosion, and protect soil productivity.
+The practices we install are designed to last and perform according to engineering standards — requiring precise grading, careful placement, and construction that follows NRCS guidelines.

 Working with Government Conservation Programs

-We understand that program timelines can be tight, especially when weather windows are limited.
-We’ll coordinate our schedule with your planting or harvest plans to minimize disruption to your operation.
+We understand that program timelines can be tight, especially when weather windows are limited across the Kansas growing season.
+We’ll coordinate our schedule with your planting or harvest plans — whether you’re farming near Chapman and Herington in Dickinson County or operating closer to Concordia in Cloud County — to minimize disruption to your operation.

 Precision Technology for Conservation Work

 Conservation structures have to be built to precise grades.
 A terrace that’s off by even a few inches won’t function correctly and may not pass inspection.
 Waterways need the right slope to move water without causing erosion.
-Our GPS and laser-guided equipment allows us to achieve these tolerances reliably, which is why conservation districts and landowners in the area trust us with this work.
+Our GPS and laser-guided equipment allows us to achieve these tolerances reliably — which is why conservation districts and landowners from Marysville to Milford trust us with this work.

 This technology also speeds up the construction process.
-We can establish grades faster and more accurately than traditional methods, which matters when you’re working around planting schedules or weather windows.
+We can establish grades faster and more accurately than traditional methods, which matters when you’re working around planting schedules in Riley County or harvest windows in Saline County.

 Who We Serve

-Our conservation customers include working farms implementing NRCS conservation plans, landowners addressing erosion or drainage problems on larger properties, and agricultural operations improving land productivity through water management.
-We focus on projects where the conservation work is part of a broader farm management strategy, not one-off landscaping jobs.
+Our conservation customers include working farms implementing NRCS conservation plans across north-central Kansas, landowners addressing erosion or drainage problems on properties in Clay, Cloud, Mitchell, Ottawa, Lincoln, and Ellsworth counties, and agricultural operations improving land productivity through water management.
+We focus on projects where conservation work is part of a broader farm management strategy — not one-off landscaping jobs.

 Service Area for Conservation Work